ICTU/quality-time/docs/src/api.md

 The import endpoint accepts JSON content only.
 See the [example reports](https://github.com/ICTU/quality-time/tree/master/components/api_server/src/example-reports) for the format.

-For example, using curl, assuming you have logged in as shown above, and that the report filename is `report.json`:
+For example, using curl, assuming **you have logged in as shown above** and that the report filename is `report.json`:

 ```console
 curl --cookie cookie.txt --request POST --header "Content-Type: application/json" --data @report.json https://quality-time.destination.org/api/v3/report/import